Best things to do in India

 A Tbetan Buddhist temple in Dharamsala-© hrui/Shutterstock

-16. Madurai — ancient city of sculptures
+16. Explore Madurai, the ancient city of sculptures

 Situated on the banks of the River Vaigai, Madurai is one of the oldest cities in South Asia.
 In fact, it’s been an important centre of worship and commerce for thousands of years.